Anime Convention

 Best part of the convention was scoring all kinds of free swag, thanks mostly to Rachel's free-wheeling, no-holds-barred bargaining techniques.
 We ran the circuit and saw all the costumed vendors, took lots of ads and goodies, listened to some J-Pop bands, etc. My favorite part was watching a 60-year-old woman do a reading of this really high-pitched anime voice, surprising everyone to find out that she was the actually voice of this really buxom anime babe.
 Awesome.
 Also great was finding the grab bags of real anime cels for only 500 yen for 10 hand-drawn cels and Tamahome postcards.
 Oh yes.
 I scored Tamahome postcards.

+Here is me doing my best Charizard impersonation.
 And here is a big saw sticking out of the ground for no particular reason.

 0 Comments: